EdoardoVignati/query-and-filter-post-categories-wordpress/README.md

 ## How to use

 - Add Bootstrap to the website using a third party plugin such as Header and Footer code.
-- Clone the repository and copy to the plugin folder of Wordpress the folder `query_and_filter_post_categories` without editing its name.
+- Clone the repository, copy the folder `query_and_filter_post_categories` into the plugin folder of Wordpress (do not edit the folder name!).
 - Activate it in the plugin manager of Wordpress.
 - Insert the following shortcode